-Session 3: Multiple Choice Test (Listening, Language Use, Reading)
+Session 3: Multiple Choice Test (Listening, Reading and Language Use)

 For the multiple choice test, students have a separate answer sheet apart from an exam booklet.
 The answer sheets are graded by an optical device for reliability and security.
-The results of the Final Exam and students' Pass / Fail grades are announced on the eregistration system.
+The results of the Final Exam are announced on the SFL webpage on which students can see all their grades separately including preparatory year achievement grades.
+Students can also find out whether they have the chance to attend summer school or not on the webpage.
 In case of an objection, students are supposed to write a petition to see their optical answer sheet and exam booklet. (see Appendix 1 for a sample petition)